ocfl-archive/gocfl/docs/NNNN-thumbnail.md

 ### Result

-JSON Entry for a file with a "png" thumbnail based on process "Image#01".
+JSON entry for a file with a "png" thumbnail based on process "Image#01".
 The file is identified by its digest/checksum.
 ```json
 {
   "ext": "png",